thoughtbot/superglue/README.md

 )
 ```

-then somewhere in your listener:
+then somewhere in your JS listener:

 ```javascript